Needlesslord/Platformer_GD/Game/README.md

 Ninja Frog Against Gravity is a platformer where your goal is to find the way out.
 The player is a Ninja Frog and find the exit it has to fall through holes where the gravity changes and walk downwards.

-You can also get trapped inside the quicksand; when that happens, use hold down X to get out!
-If a platform is too far or too high, try the double jump!

 ## Gameplay